 Mindfulness is a concept based on the Buddhist teachings of “focusing your awareness on the present moment”.
-In the field of psychiatry, clinical practitioners utilizes mindfulness as a technique for actively controlling attention through meditation.
+In the field of psychiatry, clinical practitioners utilize mindfulness as a technique for actively controlling attention through meditation.
 Moreover, reports show that it has been highly effective.
 In recent years, more and more people have turned their attention to Eastern religious beliefs, especially in the United States.
 Consequently, mindfulness has created a major movement worldwide as a lifestyle and philosophy of “maintaining a peaceful state of mind”.

-Execution function, on the other hand, includes the following three elements.
+The execution function, on the other hand, includes the following three elements.

 Inhibition here means stopping reactive or impulsive behaviors and thoughts as needed.
 For example, it is the ability to resist tempting distractions while you are working or studying.

 “Working memory” is the ability to store the information needed to accomplish a task.
 It also refers to the ability to obtain or discard relevant information in response to changes in circumstances.
 It is the ability to organize information in your mind.